Transfers between Fiumicino Airport and Rome

 Book online| ©Charles Deluvio

-• You will be asked for some information about your flight, such as the flight identification code and the approximate landing time (in the case of arrival transfers) or take-off time (in the case of departure transfers).
-This will allow the operating company to inform the driver of any delays, at which exit to wait for you and, for the return transfer to the airport, to know what time to pick you up and drop you off at the airport so that you do not have any problems.
+• You will be asked for some information about your flight, such as the flight number and approximate landing time (for arrival transfers) or departure time (for departure transfers).
+This will allow the operating company to inform the driver of any delays, where to wait for you and, for the return transfer to the airport, what time to pick you up and drop you off at the airport so that you don't have any problems.

-• You should also give your telephone number so that the driver can contact you to inform you of any changes to the service that you should be aware of.
+• You will also need to provide your phone number so that the driver can contact you to inform you of any changes to the service that you need to know about.

 • How long does it take to get to Rome from the airport?
-Around 45 minutes if you are lucky, and can be slightly delayed if there is traffic.
+Around 45 minutes if you are lucky, and it may take a little longer if there is traffic.

 • Your driver will wait for you for a maximum of 30 minutes.
-So don't rush off the plane, there's no rush: the driver will have your flight details and will know roughly how long it will take you to get to the meeting point.
+So don't rush when you get off the plane, there's no need to hurry: the driver will have your flight details and will know roughly how long it will take you to reach the meeting point.

-• You are allowed one suitcase and one handbag, and the driver will help you put your luggage in the luggage compartment.
-If you are travelling with special luggage such as an instrument, a bicycle or a gadget, I recommend that you contact the transport agency before booking or, if you can, report it in the comments at the time of booking.
+• You can take one suitcase and one handbag with you, and the driver will help you put your luggage in the boot.
+If you are travelling with special luggage such as an instrument, a bicycle or any other equipment, I recommend that you contact the transport agency before booking or, if possible, mention it in the comments when making your reservation.

-• Transfers usually only cover the central area of Rome, so if you are staying outside the centre, this transfer may not work for you.
-If in doubt, it is best to check at the time of booking if your hotel is included, and if it is not, you can easily return the booking.
+• Transfers usually only cover the central area of Rome, so if you are staying outside the centre, this transfer may not be suitable for you.
+If in doubt, it is best to check when booking whether your hotel is included, and if not, you can cancel your booking without any problem.

-How to get to Rome from Fiumicino: other transport methods
+How to get to Rome from Fiumicino: other methods of transport

 Roma Termini train station| ©Dan Visan